Slamboree (1998)

 The 1998 Slamboree was the sixth Slamboree professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
 It took place on May 17, 1998 from The Centrum in Worcester, Massachusetts and featured a double main event.

+Nine matches were contested at the event.
+In the main event, Sting and The Giant defeated The Outsiders (Scott Hall and Kevin Nash) to win the WCW World Tag Team Championship.
+In other prominent matches, Bret Hart defeated Randy Savage, Diamond Dallas Page defeated Raven in a Bowery Death match, and Dean Malenko defeated Chris Jericho to win the WCW Cruiserweight Championship, after winning a battle royal (under the name Ciclope) to earn the opportunity.

 Storylines

 The event featured professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
 Professional wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that build tension and culminate in a wrestling match or series of matches.

 The major storyline in the buildup to Slamboree was the acrimonious split of the New World Order into separate factions.
 Kevin Nash led one faction known as the Wolfpac, which adopted a black and red color scheme as its identifying mark.
 The other faction consisted of members that stayed loyal to nWo leader Hollywood Hogan, retaining the original group’s black and white color scheme and becoming known as nWo Hollywood.
 The fracturing of the group, and several developments that followed, played a significant role in the events that led to the two main feature bouts on the card.

 Randy Savage, who had been feuding with Hogan for some time prior, defeated Sting with help from Nash to win the WCW World Heavyweight Championship at Spring Stampede in April 1998.
 Hogan was furious over the development and challenged Savage to a title match the next night on WCW Monday Nitro.
 During the match, Bret Hart interfered on Hogan’s behalf and assisted him in defeating Savage to win the match and world championship.
 A match was eventually signed for Slamboree after several brawls between the two wrestlers.

 Meanwhile, The Outsiders had been the reigning tag team champions since SuperBrawl VIII, defeating the Steiner Brothers when Scott Steiner turned on his brother Rick.
 Shortly after his loss to Sting at Uncensored in March, Scott Hall disappeared from WCW to attend rehab.
 His return was scheduled for Slamboree, where he and Nash would defend their titles against Sting and The Giant.
 Shortly before Slamboree, however, Hogan and Nash had a confrontation wherein Giant, who had previously been a member of the nWo in 1996, came to the ring a black and white nWo shirt and assaulted Nash, revealing himself as the newest member of Hogan’s nWo faction.
 Sting was left as the sole WCW representative in the match, while Hall had not confirmed his allegiance to either side in the schism between nWo factions.